ghostrunner-0/CLASS-12-LAB-WORKS/SQL/Database-practical-session-2/Database-practical-session-2.md

 # The following codes are to be executed for the practical session-2

-!
-Question number j,l,k,m not done.
+## !
+Question number j,l,k,m not done

 1.show databases;